Affiliate links on Android Authority may earn us a commission. Learn more.

 What is Face Unblur on the Google Pixel?

 Face Unblur launched with the Pixel 6 series.
-As such, it’s only available on newer Google devices, including the Pixel 6 series, Pixel 6a, and Pixel 7 series.
-This tool improves sharpness and detail on faces when it detects a blurry photo, often caused by motion blur due to slow shutter speeds.
+As such, it’s only available on newer Google devices, including the Pixel 6 series, Pixel 6a, Pixel 7a, and Pixel 7 series.
+This tool improves facial sharpness and detail when it detects a blurry photo, often caused by motion blur due to slow shutter speeds.
 It’s a common issue in darker environments, or when moving/shaking too much while shooting.

 What is Photo Unblur on the Google Pixel, and how is it different?